VeluRagavendraS/Two-Spacecraft-Formation-Flying-and-Impulsive-Burn-Analysis-Using-GMAT/README.md

 ## Software
 - NASA GMAT R2026
 ## Results
-See the screenshots folder for simulation outputs.
+See the screenshots images for simulation outputs.